ryan953/flow-annotation-check/README.md

 * `-x`, `--exclude`  Glob for files to exclude.
 Can be set multiple times.
 * `-a`, `--absolute` Report absolute path names.
 The default is to report only filenames.

+Setting `--exclude` will override the defaults.
+So don't forget to ignore `node_modules/**/*.js` in addition to project specific folders.

 ### Validate mode

 Flow has some internal limits on what annotations it will detect.
 This might mean some files might not report errors when you run `flow check` on the cli (see [docblock.ml](https://github.com/facebook/flow/blob/master/src/parsing/docblock.ml#L39-L101) in facebook/flow).
 You can use the `validate` command to verify your existing annotations.